mumairofficial/khalilstemmler-website-2019/src/pages/wiki/dependency-inversion.md

 It means that when we need to include a class as a dependency, we should try to refrain from referring to [concrete classes](/wiki/concrete-class) (the actual implementation), but instead, refer to abstractions, like the **interfaces** or **abstract classes** that the concrete classes implement or subclass.

+> Abstractions should not depend on details.
+Details should depend on abstractions.

+> High-level modules should not depend on low-level modules.
+Both should depend on abstractions.

 <hr/>

 This is the essence of Dependency Inversion, the D in the [SOLID design principles](/blank?todo=solid).